GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 > **Note** Even though the QwikLab will contain the same instructions, it's better to ignore that and use the gHacks [website](https://ghacks.dev) like the rest of the team (they won't have access to the lab, only to the GCP project, using the credentials shared by the person who signed up).

 In order to organize a gHack event with Qwiklabs, you'll need a _Classroom Template_ and a _Classroom_.
-You'll need *Authoring* permissions on the special Qwiklabs instance to creat those.
+You'll need *Authoring* permissions on the special Qwiklabs instance to create those.
 Please follow the instructions on [go/ceqwiklabstraining](http://go/ceqwiklabstraining) to become an author.

 ##### Classroom Templates - One Time Only